not-finley/JukeBox/README.md

 ## Roadmap

-- **Playlist Sharing:** Allow users to create and share playlists.
+- **Playlist Sharing:** Allow users to create and share playlists, and import exsiting ones from spotify.
 - **Advanced Analytics:** Provide insights into user listening trends.
-- **Social Features:** Add the ability to follow other users and see their reviews.
-- **Dark Mode:** Enhance the UI with a dark theme option.
+(Like Spotify wrapped but year round)

 ---